ranibb/Angular-Forms/reactive-forms/README.md

 3. Display the appropriate error message for the validation.

 A small tip; To keep the code short and simple, create a getter that returns a form control, and in the HTML, replace all occurrences with the getter.

+## Custom Validation

+A custom validator is a function that can be written into the component file it self.
+Since these validator functions are usually reused in several places in the applicationm it is always a good idea to create a seperate file and export them.

+The validator function returns either of two values: When the validation fails it returns an object where the key is of type string and the value is of type any, and if the validation passed it returns null.